10 Business Internships for High School Students

 Application Deadline: Applications are reviewed on a rolling basis, so it is recommended to apply as soon as they open in early February

-Working with Pacific Northwest National Laboratory as a business intern is a great way to gain exposure, build on your skills, and network during your school year.
+Working with the Pacific Northwest National Laboratory as a business intern is a great way to gain exposure, build skills, and network during your school year.
 PNNL allows high school students to apply to internships that last through the academic year.
-You are expected to work 4 hours every day, 5 working days a week.
-PNNL coordinates with your high school to enable this as a Work-Based Learning Program.
+PNNL coordinates with your high school to offer this internship as a Work-Based Learning Program.
 This means that your work offers elective credits at your high school.
 In the internship, you will be paired with mentors in PNNL’s business/administrative department.
-You will also participate in various leadership development activities/workshops.
+You will also participate in various leadership development activities and workshops.

 Cost: No cost